fhubert1/my-note-taker/README.md

 # My Note Taker Project

 ## Description
 Build the backend and connect it to the established front end to complet the Note Taker Application.
 Once completed the application can be used to write and save notes.
 Application uses Express.js and will save and retrieve notes from a JSON file stored on the file system.
+The application will be deployed to Render.

 [repo](https://github.com/fhubert1/my-note-taker)